jdgiles26/X-Satellite-powered-freight-intelligence/README.md

 ## Using the Interface

-DrishX is designed to be used directly from the browser with minimal setup.
+dabbleX-freight. is designed to be used directly from the browser with minimal setup.

 ### Selecting an Area of Interest (AOI)